1942_GK_PL_Gemini_Dereham_Pub_2023_96.jpg

 Chequers, Bromley

+The Chequers in Bromley – and its ghost – are so well-known that they’ve made their way into more than a few UK guides to haunted buildings and the paranormal.
 Several decades ago, a barmaid claimed to have seen the ghost of none other than infamous outlaw, Dick Turpin!
-According to some, he haunts this 16th century pub – so keep your wallet close when you go to order.
+According to some, he haunts this 16th-century pub – so keep your wallet close when you go to order.

 Elsewhere in the pub, there have been reports of a mischievous poltergeist, a French police officer, and a woman whose footsteps can be heard prowling through the halls.
 So even if you haven’t brought a friend, you’re never eating or drinking alone at the Chequers.